 In 2016 Thumbtack announced a partnership with edible plant seller Monrovia.
 Monrovia directs its 8 million annual website users for Thumbtack, for landscaping, and related services.

-Marketplace business platform follows a cost-driven structure to minimize expenses through automation and low price value propositions.
+The marketplace business platform follows a cost-driven structure to minimize expenses through automation and low-price value propositions.
 One of the primary cost drivers for Thumbtack is its marketing expenses and fixed cost mechanism.
 Other major drivers for the platform are product development, customer support, administration, and many others.

 Thumbtack Revenue Model: Learn to Know How it Makes Money

-The marketplace business platform doesn’t charge any penny for the jobs they complete, or other jobs that service providers get from the repeat customers and their referrals; they only have to pay for a quote at the initial level.
-A single credit cost of Thumbtack cost between $1.50 to $1.42.
+The marketplace business platform doesn’t charge any penny for the jobs they complete or other jobs that service providers get from repeat customers and their referrals; they only have to pay for a quote at the initial level.
+A single credit cost of Thumbtack costs between $1.50 to $1.42.
 Professionals can leverage platform benefits on bulk credits.
-Professionals can invest in 12 credits packs, which cost around $17.99, a pack of 24 credits, which cost about $34.99, or a pack of 60 credits for approx $84.99.
+Professionals can invest in 12 credits packs, which cost around $17.99, a pack of 24 credits, which costs about $34.99, or a pack of 60 credits for approx $84.99.

 Each professional who wants to offer their service through the platform must start with at least ten quote packages.
 Once professionals send ten quotes, they have to choose a credit package to provide continuous quotes and service to customers on their demand.